TobikoData/sqlmesh/docs/guides/multi_engine.md

 Next, specify the appropriate `gateway` in the `MODEL` DDL for each model.
 If no gateway is explicitly defined, the default gateway will be used.

-The virtual layer will use the `default_gateway` specified in the configuration to build the views.
+The [virtual layer](../concepts/glossary.md#virtual-layer) will be created within the engine corresponding to the default gateway.

 ### Example